The Authenticity Gap in Human Evaluation: Related Work

 \section{Related Work}

 Soliciting humans to directly evaluate the quality of generated text is known as \textit{intrinsic evaluation}.
-The text can be judged for its overall quality or along a specific dimension such as coherence, though there is much inconsistency is how these terms are defined and explained to annotators \citep{howcroft2020twenty,van2021human}.
-This is most often done in the NLG literature by having annotators assign a Likert rating from 1-to-$k$, where $k$ is usually 3 or 5 \citep{van2019best}.
+The text can be judged for its overall quality or along a specific dimension such as coherence, though these terms are not consistently defined \citep{howcroft2020twenty,van2021human}.
+This is most often done in the NLG literature by having annotators assign a Likert rating from 1-to-$k$, where $k$ is usually 5 \citep{van2019best}.
 Given the ubiquity of this standard protocol, little justification is given when it is used and implicit assumptions, such as equal intervals for Likert scales, are entirely omitted \citep{amidei2019use}.

 The earliest shared tasks in NLG, such as the \texttt{TUNA} \citep{gatt2009introducing} and \texttt{GREC} \citep{belz2011discrete} challenges for expression generation, used a continuous scale for scoring, explicitly noting that annotators may not perceive the intervals on a Likert scale to be equal.
-In contrast, early modeling work -- such as the \texttt{STORYBOOK} system for narrative prose generation \citep{callaway2002narrative} -- used discrete ratings.
+In contrast, early modeling work---such as the \texttt{STORYBOOK} system for narrative prose generation \citep{callaway2002narrative}---used discrete ratings.
 This difference in evaluation protocol between shared challenges and individual modeling papers continued over the years.
 For example, the E2E NLG challenge \citep{duvsek2018findings} used continuous scores based on relative magnitude estimation \citep{novikova2018rankme,bard1996magnitude}.
-However, these challenges have not served as a bulwark against the popularity of Likert-based OAA -- even recent attempts to standardize human evaluation in NLG using evaluation platforms collect Likert ratings \citep{khashabi2021genie,gehrmann2021gem}.
+However, these challenges have not served as a bulwark against the popularity of Likert-based OAA.
+Even recent attempts to standardize human evaluation in NLG---using evaluation platforms---collect Likert ratings \citep{khashabi2021genie,gehrmann2021gem}.